uclchem/UCLCHEM/README.md

 - The Makefile also contains the choice of physics module.
 - Building requires odes.f90 and network.f90 which are outputs of Makerates.
 - uclchem/Makerates/ contains the Makerates python script to produce a network from the files in uclchem/Makerates/inputFiles

+To run UCLCHEM, create an input file with the desired parameters.
+Any variable in default parameters.f90 can be set, any that are not will take the value given in default parameters.f90.
+A full explanation of each parameter is given in defaultparameters.f90 and an example input file is given in example.inp Call uclchem with the filename as an argument: "./uclchem example.inp"

 **************************************************************
 Change Log